Aaron Samuel hits brace past Jacob Mulenga’s Liaoning Kaixin | Goal.com

 The goal was Samuel’s 12th of the season, but his side languishes in relegation waters with 21 points from 22 matches.

-Longfor take their battle against relegation with a showdown against promotion-chasing Qingdao Huanghai on August 24.
+Longfor take their battle against relegation to a showdown against promotion-chasing Qingdao Huanghai on August 24.